rmyhal/contentment/README.md

 * If the content loading exceeds the `delayMillis` threshold, the `indicator {}` will be displayed, and `content {}` will appear only after the `minShowTimeMillis` duration has passed.

-If you screen is built with a sealed UI state.
+If you screen is built with a sealed UI state:
 ```kotlin
 @Composable
 fun Screen(viewModel: ViewModel) {